raditya1117/HoneyBadger/python-errors/article.md

     from honeybadger import nonexistingfunction
 ImportError: cannot import name 'nonexistingfunction' from 'honeybadger'
 ```

-### AttributeError
+### Attribute error

 In Python, every object has a set of assoicated attributes i.e. field names and methods.
-For example, a Python list has the `append()` method that we use to insert new values to a list.
+For example, a Python list has the `append()` method that we use to add new values to a list.
 However, a tuple, an integer, a string, or a floating-point value doesn't have the `append()` method.
 Hence, if we invoke the `append()` method on a tuple, the program runs into `AttributeError` exception.

 ```py
 my_tuple=(1,2,3,4,5)